The full PDF report is available here, including the lists of top ten vendors in each state. See also the underlying data.

 – There were no contract numbers

-– There were no unique identifiers for vendors, with some vendors being listed multiple ways, for example, a vendor could be listed the following separate ways:
+– There were no unique identifiers for vendors, with some vendors being listed multiple ways.
+For example, the same vendor could be listed the following different ways:

 - ABC Rails, Incorporated